APPLICATIONS OPEN FOR

 Reimagining India Application Process and Deadlines

-Final Round of Applications Open Now until Midnight AEST 31st August: Apply to secure a place by clicking the “Apply Here” button, next to this section or at the top of the page.
+Applications will stay open until all the places are filled: Apply to secure a place by clicking the “Apply Here” button, next to this section or at the top of the page.

 To speed up the eligibility verification stage please check with your faculty whether you can receive credit for your participation.
 Once your application has been graded by our team we shall get in touch regarding your result.